nroi/cpcache/README.md

 Apart from Elixir and Erlang, cpcache requires [inotify-tools](https://github.com/rvoicilas/inotify-tools) and paccache. paccache (not to be confused with [paccache](https://github.com/eworm-de/paccache) mentioned above) is included with pacman, hence it does not need to be installed if you're running Arch Linux.
-Otherwise, you can set the `keep` option to `0` in `/etc/cpcache.yaml`, which will deactivate purging and therefore not require paccache.
+If your using another distribution, you can either fetch the paccache shell script from the official pacman package, or simply set the `keep` option to `0` in `/etc/cpcache.yaml`, which will deactivate purging and therefore not require paccache.

 ## Limitations
-The mirror configured in /etc/cpcache.yaml must use the default relative path, i.e., `$repo/os/$arch` for x86 and `$arch/$repo` for arm.
+The mirror configured in /etc/cpcache.yaml must use the default relative path, i.e., `$repo/os/$arch` for x86 and `$arch/$repo` for ARM.

 ## Configuration